google/WebFundamentals/src/content/en/updates/2018/07/pwacompat.md

 For supported browsers, what does PWACompat actually do?
 As of July 2018, PWACompat will load your Web App Manifest and:

-* Create meta icon tags for all icons in the manifest (e.g., for a favicon, older browsers)
+* Create meta icon tags for all icons in the manifest (e.g. for a favicon, older browsers)
-* Create fallback meta tags for various browsers (e.g., iOS, WebKit/Chromium forks etc) describing how a webapp should open
+* Create fallback meta tags for various browsers (e.g. iOS, WebKit/Chromium forks, etc.) describing how a web app should open
 * Sets [the theme color][theme-color] based on the manifest

 [theme-color]: /web/updates/2014/11/Support-for-theme-color-in-Chrome-39-for-Android